 - Injuries to internal organs caused by trauma.

 This is, of course, not a definitive list, but it is a list of the most common serious injuries people tend to sustain in a road traffic accident.

 People who are involved in road traffic accidents often suffer from psychological issues, such as Post Traumatic Stress Disorder, which can lead to further problems such as anxiety and depression.
-If you have suffered psychological damage due to a car crash, it is vital that the solicitor you choose to make your claim, fully understands just how serious these mental conditions can be.
+If you have suffered psychological damage due to a car crash, it is vital that the Claims Management Company and solicitor you choose to make your claim, fully understands just how serious these mental conditions can be.